Brief summaries of presentations at IAQ & Energy 2020

 Wayne Fischer, Technical Trainer and Business Development Manager

 Air Exchange in Existing Homes: A How-To Guide

 A presentation on how to install a balanced, recovery ventilation system into existing homes.
 Learn to overcome the challenges of running ductwork, and how to "hide" the duct so that it is not easily seen.
 There will be many photos and many different example houses that will show how to do it.

 Fresh Air Ventilation Systems, Inc. - Lewiston, ME

 IEQ & Thermal Comfort: The Next Energy Efficiency Frontier?

 IAQ and thermal comfort are integral to the energy efficiency paradigm but get downplayed as soft topics.
 They aren’t!
 This session focuses on thermal comfort, specifically the ASHRAE 55 Thermal Comfort Standard.
-You’ll walk away from this session knowing the 6 primary thermal comfort factors according to ASHRAE 55 and how PMV and/or PDD are used to evaluate and predict comfort.
-You’ll learn about freely-available thermal comfort evaluation tools and up-and-coming topics such as adaptive comfort and hedonic response (“thermal delight”).
-And we’ll also have time for discussion about how to add value to your work by integrating thermal comfort into your interactions with customers.
+Learn how to evaluate and predict thermal comfort, and how to add value to your work by integrating thermal comfort into your interactions with customers.